Critical Literacy or Reading is a Very Political Act

 Freire and Macedo's assumptions about reading generated the field of "critical literacy," a term associated with Allan Luke.
 Luke defined critical literacy as "the use of the technologies of print and other media of communication to analyze, critique, and transform the norms, rule systems and practices governing the social fields of everyday life" (2).
 Luke noted that the focus of critical literacy is the critique of social and political worlds as presented in media, literature, textbooks and functional texts (5).

-Critical literacy involves a continuing interrogation of what seems natural and inevitable in the world, from the often exploitative nature of capitalism to the ubiquitous preferences for narratives that celebrate and seek to reproduce Whiteness and heteronormativity.
+Critical literacy involves a continuing interrogation of what seems natural and inevitable in the world, from the often-exploitative nature of capitalism to the ubiquitous preferences for narratives that celebrate and seek to reproduce Whiteness and heteronormativity.

 For instance, I engage in critical literacy through this blog.
 I recently interrogated the causes of low reading outcomes for working-class African American boys.
 In an upcoming entry, I will question the use of quotes and passages from Victorian novels to assess the literacy achievements of 21st-century middle-school students, especially since most of these students have almost no connection to the cultures that produced these novels.
 Apparently, the PSAT uses sections of 19th-century literature to test how well-read students are.
 When I tutored the reading comprehension portion of the PSAT to 15 8th-graders recently, I saw this use of "classic literature" as an assessment of students' socioeconomic status, not of their ability to read and comprehend texts.